Private Detective Warning: December Scams Surge and How to Avoid Them

 What are the most common scams in Australia in December?

-The most frequent scams involve fake online shopping sites, social media “bargains,” fraudulent parcel delivery texts, and road toll payment demands.
+The most common scams involve fake online shopping sites, social media “bargains,” fraudulent parcel-delivery texts, and road toll payment demands.
 Recently, there has also been a resurgence of “scratchy” scams sent through registered posts.